rightedges/japanese-maple-book/combined.md

 ### 3. Ferns (The Understory Soul)
 Ferns like the **Japanese Painted Fern** (*Athyrium niponicum*) are the most evocative companions.
-*   **Color Synergy**: The silver and burgundy colors of the Painted Fern mirror the red and white variegated maples (like 'Ukigumo') perfectly.
+*   **Color Synergy**: The silver and burgundy colors of the Painted Fern mirror the red and white variegated maples (like 'Ukigumo) perfectly.
 *   **Hydraulics**: Ferns grow best in the exact same dappled light that protects maples from sunscald.

 ### 4. Pines (The Structural Weight)